prossouw79/arduino_projects/Arduino Serial LED Control/README.md

 - Register a free Telegram bot.
 Use [this guide](https://www.process.st/telegram-bot/) and follow until you have your **API Token**.
 I called my bot **Arduino_LED_Monitor**. <img src=".readme/telegram-bot-register.png" width="100%"/>
 - Configure the Telegram Bot with your token:
    <img src=".readme/node-red-telegram-token.gif" width="100%"/>
+- In order to communicate over a serial connection with the Arduino, the serial configuration node needs to be updated.
+Remember to match the baud-rate of the Serial connection (typically 9600) when updating this configuration.
 - At this point you can `Deploy` your Node RED flow to activate it.
   <img src=".readme/node-red-deploy.gif" width="100%"/>
 - Chat to the Telegram bot you created and send it commands: